 The restroom was practically empty with only one other person, besides Sakumo, at the sinks.
 Kakashi caught the man's eye in the mirror and nodded his head sharply towards the door.
 The middle-aged civilian paled and quickly left without drying his hands.

 The soft click was almost loud in the quiet room.
 Sakumo spun to face him, easily balance on the balls of his feet.
-When he saw Kakashi he relaxed his hands, but didn't drop or hid them.
+When he saw Kakashi he relaxed his hands, but didn't drop or hide them.
 Good ninja reactions.
-Kakashi thought.
+Kakashi though.
 It really was too bad about his asshole jounin instructor.

 "Kakashi?"
 Sakumo asked uncertainly.